Marion, Illinois: Tourism

 Tourism promotion and marketing in Marion is conducted at the county level with a county bed tax of five percent.
 Forty percent of that amount goes to the Williamson County Tourism Bureau and the remaining 60 percent to the Williamson County Events Commission for debt service on the bonds used to build the Williamson County Pavilion, a multi-use meeting and convention center immediately north of the Illinois Centre Mall in Marion.
 That building also houses the tourism bureau.

-Camping facilities in the city include the Motel Marion and the new Marion Campground & RV Park, both located off of Exit 53 on the east side of the interstate.
+Camping facilities in the city include the new Marion Campground & RV Park, located off of Exit 53 on the east side of the interstate.

-Major attractions that draw visitors to Marion include Southern Illinois Miners' games at Rent One Park, events at Southern Illinois University-Carbondale, The Southern Illinois Roller Girls bouts at the Williamson Co Pavilion, approximately two dozen wineries within a 45 mi radius of the city including those on the Shawnee Hills Wine Trail and the Southern Illinois Wine Trail, Crab Orchard National Wildlife Refuge adjacent to the city, Lake of Egypt immediately to the south and the Shawnee National Forest and various state parks that stretch along the Shawnee Hills from river to river.
+Major attractions that draw visitors to Marion include events at Marion Stadium (Mt Dew Park), events at Southern Illinois University-Carbondale, The Southern Illinois Roller Girls bouts at The Pavilion Events, approximately two dozen wineries within a 45 mi radius of the city including those on the Shawnee Hills Wine Trail and the Southern Illinois Wine Trail, Crab Orchard National Wildlife Refuge adjacent to the city, Lake of Egypt immediately to the south and the Shawnee National Forest and various state parks that stretch along the Shawnee Hills from river to river.

 Sports

 Government

-Marion's city government is led by Mayor Mike Absher who assumed office on April 22, 2019 after defeating Incumbent Anthony Rinella who was appointed after longtime mayor Robert L. Butler resigned.
+Marion's city government is led by Mayor Mike Absher who assumed office on April 22, 2019, after defeating Incumbent Anthony Rinella who was appointed after longtime mayor Robert L. Butler resigned.
 The city operates on a city commission system of government with the mayor and four city commissioners, each elected for four-year terms.

-The council calendar calls for meetings on the 2nd and 4th Mondays of the month.
-However, the council generally extends those meetings, and with the exception of major holidays, usually ends up meeting every Monday evening at City Hall.
+The council calendar calls for meetings on the 2nd and 4th Mondays of the month at City Hall.

 The city is also a home rule community, a status that gives the council greater flexibility to act than a typical city commission form of government.

 The Marion Park District is independent of city government.
 It operates the parks system under a separately elected five-member board.
 The library board though is appointed by the mayor and city council.

 Media

-The Daily Republican, a newspaper, is based in Marion.
+The Marion Star and The Daily Republican are newspapers based in Marion.

+Local radio stations are WGGH-FM and WGGH-AM, along with a local Christian Contemporary Station.

+WTCT TV (channel 27) is based in Marion.